Datagrove/datagrove-llc/docs/about/index.md

 ## Our Partners

-Our partner, [Data Grove Costa Rica](https://datagrovecr.com/), is expanding Datagrove’s mission beyond the borders of the US, extending our mission to build great software that does good and doing our part to support local innovation and software development.
+Our partner, [Datagrove Costa Rica](https://datagrovecr.com/), is expanding Datagrove’s mission beyond the borders of the US, extending our mission to build great software that does good and doing our part to support local innovation and software development.

 </div>